jmynes/TxtDir/README.md

 ##TO-DO:

 1. Path input
-..* Sanitize
+...+Sanitize
-..* If path is invalid, inform the user and prompt again ..* Allow for use of ~ . .. etc
+...+If path is invalid, inform the user and prompt again ...+Allow for use of ~ . .. etc
 2. Translate .txt into commands
-..* Given the .txt file is already formatted properly, write directories ..* If directories exist, prompt user with ability to fix this ...* Also fixing it in the .txt
+...+Given the .txt file is already formatted properly, write directories ...+If directories exist, prompt user with ability to fix this ...+Also fixing it in the .txt
-..* Sanitize .txt file automatically?
+...+Sanitize .txt file automatically?
 3. Allow commands at execution time, as flags, rather than interactive script